ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

-# FDP Rererence Implementation Configuration
+# FDP Reference Implementation Configuration
+## NOTA BENE!
+THIS IS ONLY FOR FAIR-in-a-Box!
+If you are running any other kinds of FDP, you are in the wrong place ;-)

-A record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FAIR-in-a-box) for use on the EJP-RD Virtual Platform
+This is a record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FAIR-in-a-box) for use on the EJP-RD Virtual Platform

 ## Tutorial for running FAIR in a Box (FiaB)